w3c/N3/spec/README.md

 You can **run a local HTTP server** to view the specification document on your local machine.
 The "www" folder should be the github repository root folder (files are loaded relative to that root folder).

 For instance, if you have Python installed, you can simply run the following (with the repository root folder as cwd): `python -m SimpleHTTPServer`.
+Then, you can visit [localhost:8000/spec/](http://localhost:8000/spec/) to view the document.